phildias/dropbox_folder_size_calculator/README.md

 # Dropbox Folder Size Calculator
-This is a snippet of Python 2.7 code that calculates the size of each of your folders in Dropbox.
+Do you need to clear up some space on your Dropbox but can't figure out what folder you should prioritize?

-Need to clear up some space on your Dropbox and can't figure out what folder you should prioritize?
+Look no further, because you've come to the right place!!!!
-Say no more!
-This snippet of code will tell you exactly how much data each folder contains!
+This snippet of code will tell you exactly how much data each and every folder contains!

 It's also worth noting that this code is compatible with Drobbox's API v2.